corlcs/Performance-Report-Sales-and-KPIs-in-the-Gardening-Market/README.md

 ![image.png](resources/f0209e0b-c1ef-4e60-8e98-b088ecbfbc76.png)

 <aside>
-💡 **Objective:** Highlight the **countries with the worst relative performance** compared to the previous year.
+Objective: Highlight the countries with the worst relative performance compared to the previous year.

 </aside>

-The treemap is useful to show **hierarchy and negative magnitude in a compact space**, enabling easy identification of where the biggest problems lie.
+The treemap is useful to show hierarchy and negative magnitude in a compact space, enabling easy identification of where the biggest problems lie.

 ---